JacquesGarre/DesignPatterns/src/Creational/FactoryMethod/README.md

 **Scalability**: This implementation makes it easy to add new types in the future.
 - If you want to add a new device in the system, like a `Screen` or a `UsbKey` for instance, you simply need to create a new factory class that extends `AbstractDeviceFactory` and implements the `create()` method to return the new device type.
 This promotes scalability and extensibility in your codebase.

-**Code Reusability & Consistency**:
-- By encapsulating the creation logic within factory classes, code reusability is promoted.
-If multiple parts of the system need to create instances of devices, they can all use the same factory classes.
-This reduces code duplication and promotes a cleaner, more maintainable codebase.
-- Using factory methods ensures that objects are created consistently across the system.
-The creation logic is centralized within the factory classes, which helps maintain a uniform approach to object creation and ensures that objects are initialized correctly.